mietek/halcyon-website/pages/guide/index.md

 Halcyon updates itself before executing any command.
 The source repository used for self-updates is defined by [`HALCYON_URL`](/reference/#halcyon_url).

-To disable self-updates, set [`HALCYON_NO_SELFUPDATE`](/reference/#halcyon_no_selfupdate) to `1`.
+To disable self-updates, set [`HALCYON_NO_SELF_UPDATE`](/reference/#halcyon_no_self_update) to `1`.

-#### Application directory and prefix
+#### Base directory and prefix

 Halcyon requires write access to the `/app` directory, which is used for restoring or building layers.
 By default, the same directory is also where applications are installed.
-These are two separate concepts, defined by [`HALCYON_APP_DIR`](/reference/#halcyon_app_dir) and [`HALCYON_PREFIX`](/reference/#halcyon_prefix), respectively.
+These are two separate concepts, defined by [`HALCYON_BASE`](/reference/#halcyon_base) and [`HALCYON_PREFIX`](/reference/#halcyon_prefix), respectively.

-1. While changing [`HALCYON_APP_DIR`](/reference/#halcyon_app_dir) is possible, a GHC installation is not easily relocatable, and neither are Cabal sandboxes.
+1. While changing [`HALCYON_BASE`](/reference/#halcyon_base) is possible, a GHC installation is not easily relocatable, and neither are Cabal sandboxes.
 Therefore, using a different path than `/app` for the application directory will cause Halcyon to reject all public archives as incompatible, and rebuild everything from scratch.
 This may or may not be a problem, but it will prevent getting started as quickly as possible.

 2. On the other hand, [`HALCYON_PREFIX`](/reference/#halcyon_prefix) can be easily changed.
 Using a different path than `/app` for the prefix will only cause Halcyon to reconfigure and incrementally build any previously built applications, during a subsequent build.